SC-appointed panel on farm laws to hold first meeting on Jan 19 | Law-Order

-The Supreme Court-appointed committee on the three new farm laws is scheduled to hold its first meeting on January 19 at Pusa campus here, one of its members Anil Ghanwat said on Sunday.
+The Supreme Court-appointed committee on the three new farm laws is scheduled to hold its first meeting on January 19 at Pusa campus here, its member Anil Ghanwat said on Sunday.

 The Supreme Court had on January 11 stayed the implementation of the three laws, against which farmers are protesting at Delhi borders for over 50 days now, till further orders and appointed a four-member panel to resolve the impasse.

-Bhartiya Kisan Union president Bhupinder Singh Mann, however, recused from the committee last week.
+Bhartiya Kisan Union president Bhupinder Singh Mann, however, recused himself from the committee last week.

-Apart from Ghanwat, agri-economists Ashok Gulati and Pramod Kumar Joshi are the two other panel members.
+Apart from Ghanwat, agri-economists Ashok Gulati and Pramod Kumar Joshi are the other panel members.

 ''We are meeting on January 19 at the Pusa campus.
 Only members will meet to decide the future course of action,'' Ghanwat, President of Shetkari Sanghatana (Maharashtra), told PTI.

+The Supreme Court may take into account the matter of recusal of the member from the panel on Monday when it is scheduled to hear the pleas relating to the controversial farm laws and the farmers protests.

-The committee has received the terms of reference and will begin the work from January 21 onwards, he added.
+Ghanwat said the committee has received the terms of reference and will begin its work from January 21.

 Asked about the government holding parallel talks with protesting farmer unions after the setting up of the SC panel, he said, ''We have no issue if a solution is found and the protests end from either (efforts of) our panel or from the government's separate talks with the protesting farmer unions.'' ''Let (Government) them continue the discussion, we have been given a duty and we will focus on that,'' he added.